Satyapal Anand

-Personal life
+Early life

-Anand was born in Kot Sarang, Chakwal district, now in Pakistan.
+Anand was born in Kot Sarang, Talagang District, Punjab Province, British India, now in Punjab, Pakistan.
 He finished his primary education there and attended secondary school in Rawalpindi in 1947.
 After the partition of India, his family moved to Ludhiana in East Punjab, where he received his college education, earning a Masters in English from the Punjab University in Chandigarh with academic distinction.
 Later, he earned his first doctoral degree in English Literature with a thesis titled "Changing concept of the nature of reality and literary techniques of expression."
 He earned his second doctoral degree in Philosophy from the Trinity University, Texas.